Dmitri-Sintsov/django-jinja-knockout/docs/datatables.rst

 .. highlight:: python

-Since version 0.5.0, grids datatables and grid-based classes like `ForeignKeyGridWidget`_ support displaying verbose / localized field names of Django model instances with their values, including foreign key related model fields.
+Since version 0.5.0, grid datatables and grid-based classes like `ForeignKeyGridWidget`_ support displaying verbose / localized field names of Django model instances with their values, including foreign key related model fields.
 It is supported in the following cases: